Best of Iceland in Winter

 Day 7 South Coast-Reykjavik

 From Kirkjubaejarklaustur head across the Laki lava field to the village of Vik, where you make a photo stop.
 The black lava beach with high bird cliffs and pounding waves is very impressive.
 Further west reach the high but narrow Seljalandsfoss waterfall which plunges over the mountain.
 There's a trail that goes behind the fall which is interesting if you are prepared to get wet!
 In the afternoon return to Reykjavik where you get about 2 hour leisure time to explore Iceland's capital on your own, visit museums, do some shopping or simply rest after all this touring.
-In the evening you get to soak in the famous Blue Lagoon, followed by a traditional Icelandic dinner at the Northern Light Inn Hotel and followed by one last nocturnal tour to seek more Northern Lights.
+In the evening you get to soak in the famous Blue Lagoon, followed by a traditional Icelandic dinner at a local restaurant and followed by one last nocturnal tour to seek more Northern Lights.
 Around midnight reach Reykjavik for one last night.
-Overnight Centerhotel Plaza Reykjavik or Hotel Centerhotel Arnarhvoll
+Overnight Centerhotel Plaza Reykjavik or Hotel Fosshotel Raudara or Fosshotel Lind.

 Day 8 Reykjavik-End of Tour